nekusu/flexworkers-bot/README.md

 - Set your ZIL address in case one of your workers has it as a name, and the name that will replace it in `config.ini`
 - Run `bot.py`.

+The bot begins to collect data from the day it's run for the first time, it's impossible to obtain the earnings of each worker from previous days.

 The script **must be running all the time** to collect daily data from the Flexpool API and for the bot to receive the commands.

-In the event that one day's data has not been collected, the earnings will be accumulated along with those of the following day.
+In the event that one day's data has not been collected, the earnings will be accumulated along with those of the following day but won't be accurate for each worker.

 ## Available Commands